Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Subscribe

-Join the koon.ru community!
+Join the “koon.ru” community!

 In contact with:

-• manual electric cutters;
+• manual electric tile cutters;

-• stationary with the engine from below;
+• stationary with engine below;

 • stationary with the engine at the top;

-Quick article navigation
+Quick navigation through the article

 Manual electric tile cutters